curl/everything-curl/libcurl/ws/support.md

 # Support

 WebSocket is an **EXPERIMENTAL** feature present in libcurl 7.86.0 and later.
-Since it is experiental, you need to explicitly enable it in the build for it to be present and available.
+Since it is experimental, you need to explicitly enable it in the build for it to be present and available.

 To figure if your libcurl installation supports WebSocket, you can call